klahrich/chiefhustler/content/posts/weekly-recap-001.md

 ## Actions

-Last week, I commited to writing a piece everyday on investing or stocks.
+At the beginning of the year, I commited to writing a piece everyday on investing or stocks.

-Here are the 5 entries of the weeks:
+Here are the 5 entries of this week:

 - [Investing Diary - Issue #1: Texas Pacific Land Corp](/diary/investing-diary-0001)
 - [Investing Diary - Issue #2: Semler Scientific](/diary/investing-diary-0002)